-The Organization has a promissory note payable to the United Methodist Foundation with a balance of \$9,118 and \$12,491 as of June 30, 2022 and 2021, respectively.
-The note is secured with funds on deposit in the Operating and Restrictive Trusts, and is payable in monthly installments of \$372, with the final installment due August 31, 2025.
+The Organization has a promissory note payable to the United Methodist Foundation with a balance of \$3,383 and \$9,118 as of June 30, 2023 and 2022, respectively.
+The note is secured with funds on deposit in the Operating and Restrictive Trusts, and is payable in monthly installments of \$400, with the final installment due August 31, 2025.
 The interest on the principal balance accrues at a variable rate based on the United Methodist Foundation of Louisiana Fixed Income Fund Rate of Interest plus 3%.
 The change in the interest rate, if any, shall become effective on the first day of any calendar month following a change in the Fixed Income Fund Rate.

-For the year ended June 30, 2022, the Organization made average monthly payments of \$400 on the note with the payment in excess of the required installment being applied to the principal balance.
-Accordingly, the principal balance of the note will become fully paid by August 1, 2024 under the existing terms of the note.
+For the year ended June 30, 2023, the Organization made average monthly payments of \$400.
+Due to cumulative principal payments in excess of the required amount, the principal balance of the note will become fully paid by June 30, 2024 under the existing terms of the note.
+As such, the remaining principal of \$3,383 has been reported as a current liability on the Statement of Financial Position.